 Types of Acids: Acids are divided into two types on the basis of their occurrence – Natural acids and Mineral acids.

 Natural Acid: Acids which are obtained from natural sources are called natural acid or organic acid.
 Examples: vinegar, citric acid, tartaric acid, etc.

-Mineral Acids: Acids that prepare from mineral are known as mineral acids, inorganic acids, man-made acids or synthetic acid, such as hydrochloric acid, sulphuric acid, nitric acid, etc.
+Mineral Acids: Acids which are prepared from mineral are known as mineral acids, inorganic acids, man-made acids or synthetic acid, such as hydrochloric acid, sulphuric acid, nitric acid, etc.

 |Organic Acids & Source|